wenbozhu0/wenbozhu0.github.io/_pages/about.md

 My current research interests include operating systems, machine learning and computer vision.
 Lately, I’m working on sentiment analysis of the COVID-19 vaccine on Twitter.
 I try to analyze tweets to grasp the efficency of the vaccine from public opinion.
 Previously, I have been proposing novel problem in distributed systems and developing scheduling algorithms and architectures to address them.
 Other areas of active interest include reinforcement learning with natural language and hierarchical reinforcement learning.

-Outside of machine learning I spend my time playing sports with friends (🎿,⛰️,🏸,🏀,🏐,🏃), travelling, or reading books.
+Outside of research I spend my time playing sports with friends (🎿,⛰️,🏸,🏀,🏐,🏃), travelling, or reading books.